aquasecurity/terraform-gcp-onboarding/examples/same-project/README.md

 ## What's Happening

 1. The `aqua_gcp_onboarding` module is called to provision the necessary resources (service accounts, roles, networking, etc.) in the existing GCP project.
-2. The `aqua_gcp_project_attachment` module is called to attach the existing GCP project to the onboarded resources for Aqua Security integration.
+2. The `aqua_gcp_project_attachment` module is called to create the required IAM resources in the onboarding project and trigger the Aqua API.

 ## Cleanup